gatsbyjs/gatsby/docs/docs/gatsby-image-api.md

 ### Gatsby image starts with a query

-To feed image data in to Gatsby Image, set up a [GraphQL query](/docs/graphql-reference/) and either pass it into a component as props or write it in the component itself.
+To feed file data in to Gatsby Image, set up a [GraphQL query](/docs/graphql-reference/) and either pass it into a component as props or write it directly in the component.
 One technique is to leverage the [`useStaticQuery`](/docs/use-static-query/) hook.

-Common GraphQL query methods for sourcing images include `file` from [gatsby-source-filesystem](/packages/gatsby-source-filesystem/), and both `imageSharp` and `allImageSharp` from [gatsby-plugin-sharp](/packages/gatsby-plugin-sharp/), but ultimately the API methods available to you will depend on your content source.
+Common GraphQL queries for sourcing images include `file` from [gatsby-source-filesystem](/packages/gatsby-source-filesystem/), and both `imageSharp` and `allImageSharp` from [gatsby-plugin-sharp](/packages/gatsby-plugin-sharp/), but ultimately the options available to you will depend on your content sources.

 You can also use [GraphQL aliases](/docs/graphql-reference/#aliasing) for querying multiple images of the same type.